You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 • Adopting SOC automation today prepares enterprises for evolving threats, enabling stronger, smarter security operations and future-ready SOC environments .

-A SOC automation tool is a cybersecurity solution that enables security teams to automate repetitive and time-consuming tasks within a Security Operations Center (SOC)
+A SOC automation tool helps security teams eliminate manual work by automating repetitive and time-consuming tasks within the Security Operations Center (SOC).

 Instead of manually monitoring alerts, analyzing logs, or escalating incidents, SOC automation leverages artificial intelligence (AI), machine learning (ML), and orchestration workflows to streamline operations.